flo-mic/secure-proxy/README.md

 ## Docker-Compose setup with Crowdsec

 Crowdsec is an online protection platform which shares bad ip's, attacks and other suspicious with the whole community.
 If someone faces an attack this attack can be blocked immediately.
 Also the attack details are shared with the whole community and everyone gets a benefit from this knowledge.
 Crowdsec is tracking all activities inside the nginx log files and can provide prevention actions like blocking or forcing a captcha request immediately.
-As this is a cloud based protection system it will share some details from your environment whith the whole community.
+As this is a cloud based protection system it will share some details from your environment with the whole community.
 The shared details are a timestamp, ip of the attacker and attack details if an suspicious behavior is detected.

 To get this working with the secure proxy you need to perform the following steps: